Quilting for Beginners – This is by far the easiest quilt you will ever make

 Don’t want to have to piece together quilt blocks? – you’re in luck, this quilt doesn’t have any.

 This is a very simple beginner’s quilt that can be made by anyone who can sew a straight line with their sewing machine.
 You will be so amazed at how quick and easy this quilt pattern is, that you will soon be making them for gifts.
 A lot of people are looking for easy quilts to make in a day and this is the easiest one by far.

 Quilting for beginners has never been so easy!

-- 2 metres (approx 2 yards) for the backing fabric (we had some left over after cutting to size)
+- 2 metres of quilting cotton (approx 2 yards) for the backing fabric (we had some leftover after cutting to size)

-- 1/4 metre (approx 1/4 yard) for each of 8 different types of fabrics (we didn’t end up using it all) – You could also use pre-cut jelly roll strips.
+- 1/4 metre (approx 1/4 yard) of quilting cotton for each of 8 different types of fabrics (we didn’t end up using it all) – You could also use pre-cut jelly roll strips.

 To Make the Quilt Wider

-- Cut two strips of the same fabric and sew them together.
+- Cut two strips of the same fabric and sew them together for each row

 To Make the Quilt Longer: